 Home renovation is a growing, ever-changing industry.
 As design trends change, contractors must adapt to stay competitive in any marketplace.
 Building codes change, materials used in renovations become regulated and have basic requirements put on them, and best practices change.

-In cities like Winnipeg where many homes were built 100 years or more ago, renovators often run into problems like knob and tube wiring and asbestos insulation or have confined spaces to work within.
-As more and more new homes are built for seemingly inexpensive costs, you start to wonder, why do professional renovations cost so much?
+In cities like Winnipeg where many homes were built 100 years or more ago, renovators often run into problems like knob and tube wiring, asbestos insulation, or having confined spaces to work within.
+As more and more new homes are built for seemingly inexpensive costs, you start to wonder; why do professional renovations cost so much?

 Did you know, in the city of Winnipeg, permits may be required for your renovation project?
 Not only are permits important to ensure safety and other standards are met during the renovation process, but also if you choose to sell your home in the future.
 Realtors and buyers alike are likely to research past work completed on a home before deciding to make an offer.

 Not having permits in place can dramatically impact the cost of a renovation, if work needs to be re-done retroactively.
 Also, if a permit was required for a project, and no permit was pulled, you – the homeowner – could run into some serious issues with your home insurance policy.
 For example, imagine you were having electrical upgrades done to your home, and instead of using a licensed electrician, your contractor did the work himself without a permit.
 Should there be any problems down the road, say, an electrical fire – the first thing your insurance company will ask you is “who did your electrical upgrade?
 Was a permit pulled?”
 Should your electrical fail, and cause a fire that damages your home, your insurance company may not cover the costs of repair.
 The same thing could be said for any major plumbing upgrades, structural work, etc.